MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

     :::image type="content" source="../media/cognitive-search-key.png" alt-text="Azure OpenAI Studio Cognitive Search Keys":::

-1. Select **Semantic search** in the left navigation menu and ensure that **Free** is selected.
+1. Select **Semantic ranker** in the left navigation menu and ensure that **Free** is selected.

     > [!NOTE]
-    > To check if semantic search is available in a specific region, [Check the Products Available by Region](https://azure.microsoft.com/global-infrastructure/services/?products=search) page on the Azure web site to see if your region is listed.
+    > To check if semantic ranker is available in a specific region, [Check the Products Available by Region](https://azure.microsoft.com/global-infrastructure/services/?products=search) page on the Azure web site to see if your region is listed.

 1. Go back to the Azure AI Studio **Add Data** dialog and select your newly created search resource from the **Select Azure Cognitive Search resource** dropdown.
 If you don't see it listed, select the refresh icon next to the dropdown.